Real Estate Taxes

 Please mark your calendar.
 First half and second half reminder notices are NOT sent.

 PROPERTY TAX RECEIPTS: The Nebraska State Statutes were changed to help counties reduce ever increasing printing, mailing, and postage costs.
 This law no longer requires the county to mail out property tax payment receipts.
 Your cancelled check will serve as your receipt for payment of taxes in the same manner as your power bill or phone bill.
 You may also print your property tax receipt and/or statement online at: Type http://www.sarpy.com/sarpyproperty/ ; your 9 digit parcel number or address in the appropriate box and follow the links to your real estate tax statement and receipts.
 If you enclose a stamped self-addressed envelope we will mail you a receipt or if you come in person we will give you a receipt.
 The Treasurer's Office is diligent in seeking avenues to save money and yet provide convenience to our taxpayers.
 This change will save the county over $10,000 per year in expenses.

-PAYMENT OPTIONS: We only accept cash or check at the counter.
-If you want to charge your taxes (approximately 2.49% fee) or pay by e-check ($3) select: PAYONLINE If you pay online and there are not sufficient funds in your account to cover your e-check you will be charged an additional $20 for the insufficient funds processing.
+If you want to charge your taxes online (2.49% fee) or pay by e-check ($3) and skip the trip to the courthouse, select: PAYONLINE If you pay online and there are not sufficient funds in your account to cover your e-check you will be charged an additional $25 for the insufficient funds processing.
 If you do not enter your routing number and account number properly resulting in a failure to make the payment you will be charged an additional $10 charge back fee.

 MORTGAGE/BANK/ESCROW PAYMENTS: If you have a mortgage company, bank, or escrow account paying your taxes, they seldom pay us direct.
 Read the following to see how most banks really pay us: BULK TAX PAYMENTS BY ESCROW ACCOUNTS